 Different types of treatment are available for prostate cancer.
 You and your doctor will decide which treatment is right for you.

 Some common treatments are:

-- Active surveillance.
-Closely monitoring the prostate cancer by performing prostate specific antigen (PSA) and digital rectal exam (DRE) tests regularly, and treating the cancer only if it grows or causes symptoms.
+- Active surveillance - Closely monitoring prostate cancer by performing prostate-specific antigen (PSA) and digital rectal exam (DRE) tests regularly, and treating the cancer only if it grows or causes symptoms.

-- Hormone therapy.
-Blocks cancer cells from getting the hormones they need to grow.Other therapies used in the treatment of prostate cancer that are still under investigation include
+- Hormone therapy - Blocks cancer cells from getting the hormones they need to grow.Other therapies used in the treatment of prostate cancer that is still under investigation include

 - Many kinds of complementary and alternative medicine have not been tested scientifically and may not be safe.

 Talk to your doctor before you start any kind of complementary or alternative medicine.

 Which Treatment Is Right For Me?
 Choosing the treatment that is right for you may be hard.
 Talk to your cancer doctor about the treatment options available for your type and stage of cancer.
 Your doctor can explain the risks and benefits of each treatment and their side effects.
 Sometimes people get an opinion from more than one cancer doctor.
 This is called a “second opinion.”
 Getting a second opinion may help you choose the treatment that is right for you.